-You’re here looking for Clash of Clans alternatives because developer Supercell’s offering has you hooked, right?
+You’re here looking for games like Clash of Clans because developer Supercell’s offering has you hooked, right?
 COC is one of the most popular strategy games for people who like gameplay which tests their decision-making skills and situational awareness.
 Supercell released it for iOS in 2012, and it came to Android in 2013.
 Those of you who’ve been fans since day one may want to play some other alternatives if you haven’t already.
-Find out how well you perform in other games that are similar to Clash of Clans.
+Find out how well you perform in other substitutes of the game in question.
 Are your defensive moves as smooth in different settings?
 Can you still launch a powerful offensive?
 What about your resource-building skills?

 Here are the 9 games that you can try out this weekend –

 1. Call of Duty: Heroes

 You will also be required to launch drone attacks, forge alliances and raise a band of elite soldiers under your command.
 As the game’s name suggests, you will be able to control a range of heroes from the franchise such as Harper, Price, and Soap, level them up and unlock some exciting abilities.
-Is it exactly like Clash of Clans?
+Is it exactly like the game in question?
 Well, it could be if you completely ignored its COD theme.
 It includes PvP, Challenge, Campaign and Survival modes.

 2. Castle Clash